jlnrrg/social_connect/README.md

 # Social Connect

 Do you want to save yourself trouble programming a chat into your flutter app? <br>
-Why not just link to already existing social messing applications? <br>
+Why not just link to already existing social messengers? <br>
 With **social_connect** you can fill in your details and set privacy settings. <br>
 Others then just click on their prefered social messenger and get forwarded to your profile.